Healthy Homemade Granola Recipe

 I read ALL THE BOOKS.
 And when that wasn’t enough, I re-read them.

-My bibliophile ways have slowed a bit since having the chickpea and I long to tear through books like I used to.
+My bibliophile ways have slowed a bit since having a kiddo and I long to tear through books like I used to.
 Even with my penchant for speed reading, starting a book before bed is a guaranteed all-nighter for me.
-I tend to slow my reading as a book starts to pick up steam and reveal all it’s delicious plot twists and OMG IS THE SUN SERIOUSLY OUT WHAT ON EARTH TIME IS IT!?

 Yeah.
 That.

-So I try to limit myself to the occasional all-nighter while the majority of my reading revolves around Dr. Seuss tongue-twisters and entirely too many Sandra Boynton books of which I’ve committed to memory and recite slam poetry style when I’m bored.
+As a result, I try to limit myself to the occasional all-nighter while the majority of my reading revolves around Dr. Seuss tongue-twisters and entirely too many Sandra Boynton books of which I’ve committed to memory and recite slam poetry style when I’m bored.

 Then there’s Paul who will read kiddie books William Shatner style and leave me writhing on the floor in giggles.
 My literary dynamic has changed quite a bit but books are still very much a joyous part of my life.